mendix/docs/content/refguide/search-bar.md

 {{% alert type="info" %}}

-Known limitation; custom date formatting is not limited, however the search implementation is limited and the formatting should be an exect date, and can not be used with more granular time fromatting like hours and minutes or more coarse like weeks, months and years.
+Known limitation; custom date formatting is not limited, however the search implementation is limited and the formatting should be an exact date, and can not be used with more granular time formatting like hours and minutes or more coarse like weeks, months and years.

 {{% /alert %}}